Cryaniptic/battery-heating/README.md

 If another contributor takes a shot at this you may need to tweak the full_build.sh script, as this was made in and for linux, using some CLI utilities to streamline development.

+Full list of tools used to build, upload and communicate
+ - Make
+ - arm-none-eabi-gcc + arm-none-eabi-newlib (for printing unitilites)
+ - STM32cubeProgrammerCLI
+ - Serust (just for serial monitor)

 ![notepad](https://cyber.dabamos.de/88x31/vim.vialle.love.anim.gif) ![coffee](https://cyber.dabamos.de/88x31/coffee.gif)